skhiggins/ra_guide/README.md

 4. Once a comment has been dealt with (either task has been done, or PI has responded the comment), move the comment to the **Complete** column in the **Comments** section.
 Assign the task to PIs so they can review, and once processed, ensure they are marked as complete and moved to the **Archive** column.

 ## ii.
 Managing meetings
-1. Send a meeting agenda as early as possible before each meeting with detailed items to discuss in the meeting and attaching all content relevant to the meeting.
+1. Send a meeting agenda **at least an hour before each meeting** with detailed items to discuss in the meeting and attaching all content relevant to the meeting.
 A useful way to remember is to set a calendar event with an email reminder for the agenda an hour or more before the meeting.
 Keep track of content for each meeting in Asana:
     1. Keep track of agenda items by adding them as tasks in an Asana project titled “Agenda”.
     2. Make a different section for each recurring meeting, and update tasks with what was discussed in the presentation.
     3. When tasks are complete, mark as complete and move to a section titled “Archive”.